saurabhskills/semester_IV/coa/README.md

-This folder will contain practicals of Computer Organization and Architecture.
+This folder contains practicals of Computer Organization and Architecture.